Rockpile: History

 Rockpile appeared as a backing band on one track of Lowe's debut solo album, released in March 1978 with different track listings and titles in the UK and the US.
 The UK version (Jesus of Cool) featured Rockpile on the live recording of "Heart of the City", while the US album (Pure Pop for Now People) featured the Rockpile studio track "They Called It Rock", credited as being written by Nick Lowe/Dave Edmunds/Rockpile.

 Meanwhile, Edmunds' 1978 solo album (Tracks on Wax 4) was the first album to be completely a Rockpile album; Edmunds sings all lead vocals.
 The album included the same live version of "Heart of the City," except with Edmunds' lead vocal overdubbed in place of Lowe's.
 Rockpile toured behind both the Lowe and Edmunds releases in 1978.
 The band also backed Mickey Jupp on side one of his Stiff album Juppanese, produced by Lowe.

 In 1979, Rockpile simultaneously recorded Edmunds' Repeat When Necessary and Lowe's Labour of Lust.
-The recording process was the subject of the TV documentary [Born Fighters].
+The recording process was the subject of the Granada Television documentary Born Fighters.
 Jake Riviera left Stiff Records and, taking his artists (Lowe, Elvis Costello, and the Yachts), moved to Radar Records in the UK (although Riviera Global Productions stayed with Columbia Records in the US).
 Edmunds' contract with Swan Song was unaffected by this change.

-Rockpile (under solo artists' names) enjoyed hits in 1979 on both sides of the Atlantic with Edmunds' "Girls Talk" (a top 20 hit in both the UK and Canada) and Lowe's "Cruel to Be Kind" (top 20 in the UK, Canada and the US).
+Rockpile (under solo artists' names) enjoyed hits in 1979 on both sides of the Atlantic with Edmunds' cover of Elvis Costello's "Girls Talk" (a top 20 hit in both the UK and Canada) and Lowe's "Cruel to Be Kind" (top 20 in the UK, Canada and the US).
 Labour of Lust was awarded a gold album in Canada and Repeat When Necessary was awarded a silver album in the United Kingdom.
-Rockpile also played in the 29 December 1979 Concerts for the People of Kampuchea with Elvis Costello & the Attractions and Wings, where they were joined onstage by Led Zeppelin lead singer Robert Plant (co-owner of Swan Song).
+On 29 December 1979 the band shared a bill that included Elvis Costello & the Attractions and Wings for the Concerts for the People of Kampuchea, where they were joined onstage by Led Zeppelin lead singer Robert Plant (co-owner of Swan Song).
+Two of the songs from this performance were included in the concert album.
 Robert Plant also joined when Rockpile played a UK university tour (at least Warwick University) at about this time.
-Two of the band's songs were included in the concert album.